louisrli/anki-faws-image-search/README.md

 	pass
 ```

+This is by no means meant to shade the original author -- my point is that
-Nothing against the author -- there's no avoiding something like that based on how Google has structured their page results, so this is about the best it can get.
+there's no avoiding something like that based on how Google has structured their
+page results, so this is about the best it can get.

-If the site being scraped eventually changes their format, I definitely don't want to go spending my time to find out whether the 33rd or 34th index of the array is the one that contains what I need.
-In short, Bing has somewhat lower quality of images but a more maintainable way of accessing the images.
+If the site being scraped eventually changes their format, I don't
+want to go spend time to find out whether the 33rd or 34th index of the
+array is the one that contains image data (and repeat this process multiple
+times throughout the page).
+In short, Bing has somewhat lower
+quality of images but a more maintainable way of accessing the images.

 ## Installation from source